Paddy McNair: Sunderland

 On 11 August 2016, McNair signed a four-year contract with Sunderland after a £5.5 million joint deal was agreed with Manchester United for McNair and Donald Love.
 Two days later, he made his debut in an away fixture against Manchester City, coming on as a substitute in the 83rd-minute for Jermain Defoe.
 The match eventually ended 2–1 in Manchester City's favour, with McNair netting an own goal during his defence against a cross from Jesús Navas.
 McNair scored a brace for Sunderland in their 2–1 EFL Cup third round win against Queens Park Rangers on 21 September, his first two professional goals.
 On 20 November, McNair ruptured his ACL in a 3–0 win over Hull City and Sunderland stated it was likely that he would miss the remainder of the season.

 After over 11 months absence, McNair returned to action on 28 October 2017, playing 11 minutes as a substitute in a 2–1 home loss to Bristol City in the Championship.
 Three days later he scored his first league goal of his career, equalising in a 3–3 draw with Bolton Wanderers at the Stadium of Light four minutes after coming on in place of Darron Gibson.
 The Sunderland Echo praised his second season, which ended with the club's second consecutive relegation.

 Middlesbrough

 On 26 June 2018, McNair signed a four-year deal at Championship club Middlesbrough, for a fee that could rise past £5 million.
-He made his debut in the first game of the season, a 3–0 win over Sheffield United on 7 August in which he came on in the 71st minute for Jonathan Howson.
+He made his debut in the first game of the season, a 3–0 win over Sheffield United on 7 August, in which he came on in the 71st minute for Jonathan Howson.
 He scored his first goal for Middlesbrough in a 1–1 draw with Millwall on 24 August.
 On 22 May 2021, McNair was named Middlesbrough Player of the Year for the 2020–21 season.
+At the end of the 2023–24 season, McNair confirmed that he would leave Middlesbrough at the end of his contract in the summer.

+San Diego FC

+On 25 July 2024, Major League Soccer club, San Diego FC announced the signing of McNair on an initial three-year contract ahead of their inaugural season.
+Upon his arrival, he was confirmed to have returned to England, joining West Bromwich Albion on loan until 31 December 2024.